Agoric/documentation/CONTRIBUTING.md

 except they do not have an `items` property.
 Note that for links to files, instead of folders, such as the ERTP Introduction, you leave off the file's suffix.
-So in that case, the link value is `'/getting-started/ertp-introduction/'` and not `'/getting-started/ertp-introduction.md'` All links must end with a trailing `/`, even if the link is to a file.
+So in that case, the link value is `'/getting-started/ertp-introduction/'` and not `'/getting-started/ertp-introduction.md'`

 To add a submenu item, just copy an appropriate one, add it to the `items` array, and edit its property values to be what you want for the new item.
 To delete a submenu item, just remove its